Skip to content

 axint xcode packet --format prompt

-Use check first when you only need the quick verdict.
+Use axint xcode check first when you only need the latest result and top finding.

 Open the packet when you want: